 After retiring from playing the noble game of rugby, I first flirted with coaching and then finally refereeing in order to prolong my involvement with the sport.
 It has provided me with such wonderful memories along with a large group of friends who I have shared many a changing room and muddy bath.
 Looking forward to a Saturday and Rugby has been a way of life since the age of 12, and it’s still the same today.
 Sadly, I am now limited to watching the game that has provided me so much pleasure.
-Having at first I stood on the touch-line along with friends, never short of an amusing comment directed at players and ref alike, wrapped up against the elements and immersed in the camaraderie of the crowd that only this game can provide in bucket loads, now, I and a dwindling number of friends prefer the comfort of a warm lounge, a large TV and proper ale.
-The Six Nations Tournament is something that we look forward to each year, surpassed only by a Lions Tour or perhaps a visit by the All Blacks (but only when we think we stand a chance of beating them).
+Having at first stood on the touch-line along with friends, never short of an amusing comment directed at players and ref alike, wrapped up against the elements and immersed in thN camaraderie of the crowd that only this game can provide in bucket loads.
+Now, I and a dwindling number of friends prefer the comfort of a warm lounge, a large TV and proper ale.
+The Six Nations Tournament is something that we look forward to each year, surpassed only by a Lion’s Tour or perhaps a visit by the All Blacks (but only when we think we stand a chance of beating them).
 It’s the oldest Rugby Union competition in the world and began as the Home Nations Championship in 1883 with England winning, eventually becoming the Six Nations with the inclusion of Ireland, France and lastly Italy.
 It is one of the highlights of my year and it began in 2018 with Wales putting Scotland to the sword and Ireland producing a finish against the French that I think encapsulates the spirit of rugby perfectly, ‘it isn’t over ‘till the fat lady sings’.
 It’s why I love this game.
 England beat Italy quite comfortably.
 Can’t wait for the next round of matches.

 Both Sue and I seem to be recovering nicely from our ills of a few weeks ago.
 Sue survived her first U3A ramble and I have been on my bike again frightening the heavily pregnant sheep in the fields of Leicestershire.
 The first week in February was very wet and ploughing through sodden fields on my bike was exhausting, but sorely needed to get back to some semblance of fitness.
 The second week saw nightly frosts and much easier cycling.